sunsembrace/3tierDevOps/readme.md

 Problem: Wanted to make it more robust on get_books in main.py Added response_model=List[Book] ensures GET return books in the correct format.

+Problem: Had to move models.py content to schemas.py (the pydantic model) as models.py is for future database scalability.